MikeAStevenson/rmhighlightextractor/README.md

 # rmhighlightextractor

 rmhighlightextractor is a Python script that can be used to extract highlights from PDFs downloaded from the ReMarkable Cloud API.
+Tested with Python version 3.10.5.

 App is tested using ZIP files downloaded from the API using rMAPI located here: https://github.com/juruen/rmapi.
 They have extensive documentation on how to setup rMAPI and examples of how to download files.